Psychology Schools in New Jersey

 Morristown, NJ 07960

-Student Review: “The College of Saint Elizabeth Psychology program was interesting and I learned a lot.
+Student Review: “The Saint Elizabeth University Psychology program was interesting and I learned a lot.
 The professors were great and the school itself was a nice and warming environment.
 The only thing that I do not enjoy about the field of psychology itself is that with an undergraduates degree there is not much work afterward that I can find.
 Most organizations ask for a masters degree or higher.
 I chose this subject to study because I figured that it is a broad subject and many different things can be done with this degree, however, after completion, this has not been the case for me.
 The college did not assist much with job placement and throughout my schooling there, there were not many one-to-one meetings or help as far as guidance or support.
 I was interested in furthering my education however, it seemed as if i was alone in the process with many questions and concerns that were not considered.
 Again, the school itself has a great program and I learned many things, however, for the money spent on my education, I feel as though I could have gotten further if I went elsewhere.
 It seems to me that this school is more concerned with money and not so much with each students success.” – Student at Saint Elizabeth University

 Essex County College